CIS565-Fall-2014/Project3-Pathtracer/README.md

 When I finished all the basic functions, the pathtracer gave me this wired output:

 The problem is my color accumulation.
 Since I was simply adding the color for each iteration, everything becomes white.
 Also the emittance of the light is too large (15) that makes almost every pixel white.
-I fixed this by
+I fixed this by:
 1. Average color through iterations.
 2. Add a distance feature to the ray and multiply exp(-Distance) to the final pixel color.
 After doing so, I get this much better result: